join-monster/join-monster/CONTRIBUTING.md

 Contributing to Join Monster
 ========================

-All active development of Join Monster happens on GitHub.
+All development of Join Monster happens on GitHub.
 We actively welcome and appreciate your [pull requests](https://help.github.com/articles/creating-a-pull-request)!

 ## Issues